stanislaw-polanski/pairwise-comparison-with-points/README.md

 ## Image pairwise comparison

 The pairwise comparison method can also be used for choosing the best image or photo.
+This is modified - a bar with draw and second grade points is added.

 [https://evgeniy-khist.github.io/pairwise-comparison/image-pairwise-comparison.html](https://evgeniy-khist.github.io/pairwise-comparison/image-pairwise-comparison.html)